evan1026/MiscUtils/README.md

     int delay(long milliseconds); //Returns the return of nanosleep().
                                   //See that documentation for return values.
-    int stringToInt(std::string input); //Converts a string to an int
+    int stringToInt(std::string input); //Converts a string to an int std::string executeGetOutput(std::string cmd); //Executes a command in the native shell and returns the output void execute(std::string cmd); //Executes the command, this time ignoring output